medcomdk/ehmi/docs/assets/documents/ecore/ehmiSMP/index.md

     urn:dk:healthcare:prod:messaging:oasis:ebxml:schema:xsd:sbdhreceiptacknowledgement\#urn:oasis:ebxml:sbdhreceiptacknowledgement:ebbp-signals-2.0

 The values are taken from MedComs standard catalog and are represented here by the values they have in MedCom messages.
-See bookmark: [DKEDEL_DT_CodeList]
+See bookmark: [DKEDEL_DT_CodeList] ([CHG]: Reference mangler)

-Regarding the originally intended, double ”##” and ”::” are removed from the construction of InstanceIdentifier, as the current configuration of SMP from CEF cannot handle these, so that the values can be retrieved again.
+Regarding the originally intended ([CHG]: Det vil sige værdier fra MedComs standardkatalog?), double ”##” and ”::” are removed from the construction of InstanceIdentifier, as the current configuration of SMP from CEF cannot handle these, so that the values can be retrieved again.
 This means that SBDH's DOCUMENTID must be changed accordingly.

 <br/>